|Title:||Head Coach/Alumni Coordinator|

-Michael Mucci enters his 20th season at the helm of the Haverford's men's basketball team with the start of the 2014-15 season.
+Michael Mucci recently completed his 20th season at the helm of the Haverford's men's basketball team at the conclusion of the 2014-15 season.
 Mucci leads a program which in recent years has established itself as a playoff contender in the strong Centennial Conference.

 The 2007 appearance in the Centennial Conference Championship was the first Haverford team to reach the Centennial Conference finals and just the third team in program history to play for the conference title in program history as the Fords advanced to the Middle Atlantic Conference Championship game during the 1974-75 and 1976-77 seasons.

 During that 2006-07 season, Mucci tied his career best with 14 coaching wins.
 He had previously won 14 games during the 1995-96 season and 2004-05 season.
 He most recently matched that win total in the 2010-11 campaign.
 The 2010-11 team was honored with the Sam Schoenfield Sportsmanship Award from the Collegiate Basketball Officials Association.
 In the classroom, Mucci’s squad has placed more members on the Centennial Conference Academic Honor Roll than any other institution in seven of the past 11 seasons.